danizen/mdwiki/README.markdown

     tar xzvf mdwiki-0.01.tgz
     export PATH=$PATH:mdwiki-0.01/bin

-Define the location of the wiki in one of two ways:
+Define the location of the wiki as an environment variale:

-- As an environment variable

     export MDWiKI=$HOME/wikidir
+    wdwiki

-- Run it with an argument
+Or run it with an argument

-    mdwiki $HOME/wikidir`

-If you define it via the environment, you can just run the program:

     mdwiki $HOME/wikidir